Creating Palettes

 Palettes live in one of two scopes:

 Project palettes are saved with the current After Effects or Illustrator project file.
-They can be linked to layers in compositions.
+They can be linked to layers in After Effects or artwork in Illustrator.
 When you switch projects, you see that project’s palettes.

 Library palettes are stored globally on your machine and appear in every project.
 They serve as templates.
 To use a library palette, click it in the preset viewer to copy it into the current project.